electron/electron/docs/tutorial/electron-timelines.md

 :::info Official support dates may change

 Electron's official support policy is the latest 3 stable releases.
-Our stable release and end of life dates are determined by Chromium, and may be subject to change.
+Our stable release and end-of-life dates are determined by Chromium, and may be subject to change.
 While we try to keep our planned release and end-of-life dates frequently updated here, future dates may change if affected by upstream scheduling changes, and may not always be accurately reflected.